Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 **What to do?**

-- Style the Zen Garden page focussing typography.
+- Style the Zen Garden page focussing on typography.
 - Use all of the properties listed above.
 - Submit your work to Gradescope.